Avaiga/taipy-getting-started-core/step_07/ReadMe.md

 This line of code will change the execution mode.
-The default execution mode is _developement_.
+The default execution mode is _development_.
 Changing it to _standalone_ will make Taipy Core asynchronous.
-Here a maximum of two tasks will be able to run at the same time.
+Here a maximum of two tasks will be able to run simultaneously.

 ```python
 Config.configure_job_executions(mode="standalone", max_nb_of_workers=2)